Whereof One Can Speak 🇺🇦

 Connecting Global Dots

-Josh Marshall of Talking Points Memo looks at the big picture
+Josh Marshall of Talking Points Memo looks at the big picture:

 It’s interesting to step back sometimes and consider … our times.
 Today we have our ongoing battle over democracy and authoritarianism in the U.S. The UK is in its latest stage of its ongoing national self-immolation.
 Italy has just elected its first far-right government since Benito Mussolini’s rise to power in the early 1920s.
 Russia, which has made itself into the international clarion of rightist nationalism, is stumbling through a succession of largely self-inflicted catastrophes in its war of choice in Ukraine.